RabinBhattaCode/RabinBhattaCode/README.md

 This project tests a practical drum replacement pipeline.
 The separator first tries to isolate drum content from the input audio.
 Then the classifier selects a replacement loop, and the demo notebook puts the new drum part back into the remix.

 The system is a prototype, not a finished product.
 This is useful because it shows how source separation and classification can support creative workflows for producers.

+## Workflow Tools

+### YouTube Transcript Extractor

+This tool runs locally in the browser and extracts transcripts from YouTube videos.
+The output can be exported into Markdown, text, CSV, or ZIP files.
+This is useful for research, content review, planning, and turning long videos into notes that are easier to search.

+The project fits my wider goal because music and media professionals spend a lot of time collecting information before making creative decisions.
+A small workflow tool can reduce that manual work.

 ## Skills